apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

 ###Modify the Source

-Your application must designate an event queue that the `mgmt` package uses to receive request events from the newtmgr tool.
-The `mgmt` package executes and handles newtmgr request events in the context of the task that processes events from this event queue.
-You can designate the default event queue that Mynewt creates.
-If you choose to create and use a dedicated event queue, you must also initialize a task and implement the task handler to dispatch events from this queue.
-This example uses the default event queue that Mynewt creates.

-The `mgmt` package exports the `void mgmt_evq_set(struct os_eventq *evq)` function that an application must call to designate the event queue.
+By default, the `mgmt` package uses the Mynewt default event queue to receive request events from the newtmgr tool.
+These events are processed in the context of the application main task.

+You can specify a different event queue for the package to use.
+If you choose to use a dedicated event queue, you must create a task to process events from this event queue.
+The `mgmt` package executes and handles newtmgr request events in the context of this task.
+The `mgmt` package exports the `mgmt_evq_set()` function that allows you to specify an event queue.

-Modify `main.c` to add this call as follows:
+This example uses the Mynewt default event queue and you do not need to modify your application source.

+If you choose to use a different event queue, see [Events and Event Queues](event_queue.md) for details on how to initialize an event queue and create a task to process the events.
+You will also need to modify your `main.c` to add the call to the `mgmt_evq_set()` function as follows:

 Add the `mgmt/mgmt.h` header file: